danielyxie/bitburner/doc/CONTRIBUTING.md

 the following rules:

 - Work in a branch forked from `dev` to isolate the new code.
-- Ensure you have latest from the [game's main repository](../../../tree/dev).
+- Ensure you have the latest from the [game's main repository](../../../tree/dev).
 - Rebase your branch if necessary.
 - Run the game locally to test out your changes.